A Demon is a Girl’s Best Friend

 I put my purse on the couch and slipped off my shoes.
 They were new and body fluids were hell to clean off Italian leather.
 I considered the red and scaly appearance of my best friend.
-Big black horns poked through the glossy locks of her blonde hair and her eyes glowed obsidian black.
+Big black horns poked through the glossy locks of her blonde hair and her eyes glowed with an unholy yellow light.
 Whoa.
 Gary must’ve really pissed her off to make her lose human form.

 Renee turned off the saw.
 “I said I was going to kill him, Dee.”

 “You’ve said that before.
 I thought you meant it figuratively.”

 “I was procrastinating.”
 In that odd shifting I’ve seen her do so many times, she shimmered red then gold then black then viola!, she returned to the petite beauty I’d met in college.

 Bloodstains soaked what was left of her white pantsuit.
 I know it was inappropriate to think it, but I was glad she’d ruined it.
 I’ve always envied that outfit.
 Renee had a cover-model-flat stomach and bikini-perfect hips.
 No woman should be able to wear white and look good.

 When she turned into a demon, her clothing shredded.
 I’ve told her a million times that she shouldn’t wear Versaci if she woke up in a bad mood.
 Renee in a bad mood was like dealing with a three-year-old in a temper tantrum, if the toddler had otherworldly powers and a taste for death.

 I looked at the mess.
 “I suppose this means lunch is off.
 It took forever to get those reservations, you know.”